Dănceni: History and etymology

 The first buildings to be constructed on the hill were the student accommodation buildings and vocational academic area constructed by the state which, while once active, became unused after the fall of the Soviet Union, and stand abandoned and dilapidated to this day, with the exception of one building still in use.
-The collapse of the USSR began an era of substantial stagnation in construction, and many plans simply never came to fruition, due to neoliberalism, shock therapy, and austerity measures.
+The collapse of the USSR began an era of substantial stagnation in construction in this region, and many plans simply never came to fruition due to missing funds as a result of devastating shock therapy and austerity measures.
 This massive change also brought increased unemployment, poverty, and crime, especially violent house burglaries and theft.
-Birth rates and school enrollment fell while emigration increased, especially starting from the 2000s onward.
-As part of the privatization process due to independence, between 1989 and 1993, the state farm was completely destroyed and abandoned, including the complex irrigation system, accelerated in part because of capitalist corruption, bribery and business scandals.
+Birth rates and school enrollment fell while emigration increased, in particular from the 2000s onward.
+As part of the privatization process due to independence and market liberalization, between 1989 and 1993, the state farm was completely destroyed and abandoned, including the complex irrigation system, accelerated in part because of capitalist corruption, political bribery and business scandals.
+Only the many fragmented, private plots of land given to people remained by the late 90s, despite initial opposition to this land reform.
+On the eastern side of the lake in the late 1980s, dachas were being built as part of a fruit growing collective neighbourhood and summer retreat, which were later sold and became private residential houses by the present day, regardless of any infrastructure built to support this development.

 During the Transnistria War, in 1992, the "Alexandrina Rusu" school was used as a shelter for 420 refugees from the village of Cocieri.

-In recent years, the town has received much funding from the EU for many construction and infrastructure projects, including the renewal of roads, sidewalk building, and general refurbishment of the locality.
+In recent years, the town has received much funding in the form of grants and loans from the EU for many construction and infrastructure projects, including the renewal of roads, sidewalk building, and general refurbishment of the locality.
 In 2021, a new water purification center was constructed, and the sewage system for Dănceni was extended and upgraded after many years of inactivity in construction, with potable water reaching pipes in 2024.
-A summer stage was inaugurated in 2025 at the intersection of Trandafirilor and 27 August streets.
+A summer stage was inaugurated in 2025 at the intersection of Trandafirilor and 27 August streets, with funding from a Romanian government grant.
+A playground by the summer stage was opened in 2026, with the help of donations from the local community and diaspora.